ppy/osu-wiki/news/2021/2021-04-28-new-featured-artist-emilles-moonlight-serenade.md

 Considering how prolific this group has been, it only makes sense that we've gathered a hefty **64** songs for their [Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/160).

-Keen ears might've already heard [*ito*](https://osu.ppy.sh/beatmapsets/1077982) by [Lasse](https://osu.ppy.sh/users/896613) through 2019's osu! world cup finals.
-For those who haven't though, watch [FlyingTuna](https://osu.ppy.sh/users/9224078) breeze through 158BPM spaced streams in the video below, then check out the rest of the previews:
+Keen ears might've already heard [*ito*](https://osu.ppy.sh/beatmapsets/1077982) by ::Lasse::{ user-id=896613 } through 2019's osu! world cup finals.
+For those who haven't though, watch ::FlyingTuna::{ user-id=9224078 } breeze through 158BPM spaced streams in the video below, then check out the rest of the previews:

 <div align="center">
     <video width="95%" controls>